-redo LABEL
+redo LABEL redo EXPR redo

-redo

 The redo command restarts the loop block without evaluating the conditional again.
 The continue block, if any, is not executed.
 If the LABEL is omitted, the command refers to the innermost enclosing loop.
+The redo EXPR form, available starting in Perl 5.18.0, allows a label name to be computed at run time, and is otherwise identical to redo LABEL.
 Programs that want to lie to themselves about what was just input normally use this command:

-redo cannot be used to retry a block that returns a value such as $eval \{\}$ , $sub \{\}$ , or $do \{\}$ , and should not be used to exit a grep() or map() operation.
+redo cannot be used to retry a block that returns a value such as $eval \{\}$, $sub \{\}$, or do $\{\}$, and should not be used to exit a grep() or map() operation.